 The percentage of students achieving proficiency in math is 46% (which is higher than the New Jersey state average of 44%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 68% (which is higher than the New Jersey state average of 57%) for the 2018-19 school year.

-The student:teacher ratio of 12:1 is equal to the New Jersey state level of 12:1.
+The student:teacher ratio of 12:1 is higher than the New Jersey state level of 11:1.

-Victor Mravlag School No. 21's student population of 612 students has stayed relatively flat over five school years.
+Victor Mravlag School No. 21's student population of 602 students has declined by 6% over five school years.

 Total Classroom Teachers